Together, we build, champion, and retain a talented workforce.

-One of the key elements to a successful business and a thriving regional economy is talent - a workforce with the skills and background that businesses need to be successful.
-GSI works to bring educators and employers together for the benefit of students and businesses, stimulating our economy and quality of life.
-We work with the community to lead strategies and programming that supports our goal of increasing the proportion of residents in Spokane County with high-quality degrees or certificates from 40 percent to 60 percent by 2025.
+One of the key elements to a successful business and a thriving regional economy is talent - a workforce with individuals who have the skills and background that businesses need to be successful.
+GSI works to bring educators and employers together for the benefit of students and businesses to build talent for the future and has an Education and Talent Alliance that develops education strategies and programs.